 Similar to many other islands in Vietnam, you should avoid going to Côn Đảo during the stormy season – usually October, November, and December.
 The speedboats and canoes are also limited during the rough sea or strong wind.
 From March to September, the sea is calm, weather is cool, suitable for many beach activities.
-Also, turtles come to lay eggs a lot from June to August offer visitors a great choice to admire this amazing natural phenomenon.
+Also, turtles come to lay eggs a lot from June to August offering visitors a great choice to admire this amazing natural phenomenon.

 What to do on the islands?

 The Côn Đảo Islands are an archipelago of 16 mostly uninhabited islets just off the southern coast of Vũng Tàu province.
 This is a great destination for those looking to escape bustling city life with plenty of things to see and do here.